A. Customer Demonstration Program Overview

 2. Final Results and Claim Report

 A final report, including progress, proof of expenditures, financial attestation, and a request for reimbursement, will be required at the end of the project.
-Forty-five days prior to the scheduled completion date, the applicant and project partners (disruptor and receptors) will receive an email notification of the project end date from the AccessOCE system, with a link to the Final Progress and Claim Report should the applicant and/or project partner wish to begin entering data.
+Forty-five days prior to the scheduled completion date, the applicant and project partners (SME and Strategic Partner) will receive an email notification of the project end date from the AccessOCE system, with a link to the Final Progress and Claim Report should the applicant and/or project partner wish to begin entering data.

 - Applicants are required to report on project milestones, success stories, deviations, financials, and commercialization + economic outputs.